TheOdinProject/curriculum/ruby/basic_ruby/hashes.md

 ~~~

 ### Removing data
-Deleting data from a hash is simple with the hash's `#delete` method, which provides the cool functionality of returning the value of the key-value pair that was deleted from the hash.
+Deleting data from a hash is done with the hash's `#delete` method, which provides the cool functionality of returning the value of the key-value pair that was deleted from the hash.

 ~~~ruby
 shoes.delete("summer")    #=> "flip-flops"